ChanganXLTZ/Project_Tensorflow_learn/README.md

 # Project_Tensorflow_learn

-## This project is created just for noting my Tensorflow learning.
+## This project is created just for taking notes of my Tensorflow learning.

 Most of them came from :https://developers.google.cn/machine-learning/crash-course/